 Long-term Recovery is Our Goal

 The fundamental flaw of most treatment options lies in the long-game, or lack thereof.
-Good intentions aside, most 30 or 60 day inpatient programs serve as little more than triage, discharging individuals with an abundance of hope and a complete lack of life skills.
-Even if they opt to pursue an aftercare program, these will generally lack the support and accountability which is needed for successful reintegration to life.
+Good intentions aside, most 30 or 60 day inpatient addiction treatment programs serve as little more than triage, discharging individuals with an abundance of hope and a complete lack of life skills.
+Even if they opt to pursue an aftercare program, these will generally lack the support and accountability which is needed for successful reintegration to life as a sober person.

 – We are truly a transitional living with the necessary tools to support men from day one long into their sober lives.
-As our residents gain more time with us, they slowly take on new roles and responsibilities, stretching far beyond their physical sobriety.
+As our sober living house residents in Los Angeles gain more time with us, they slowly take on new roles and responsibilities, stretching far beyond their physical sobriety.
 By the end of their stay, residents will be able to successfully create, balance and navigate meaningful relationships, gainful employment or schooling, continued service work, financial responsibilities and family life with comfort and ease, enabling a seamless transition back into independent living.

 We want our services to be available for all.
 As a non-profit, we are able to do that through the contributions of our benefactors.

 Addiction affects more than just the addict themselves, it affects their entire family.
 Familial involvement is important to us.

 Contributing to Society

 Our house members engage in service work within the community to help build character.